schluppeck/2025-advent-of-code/solutions/example/day01/README.md

 You need to think about `sort`ing lists, taking `diff`erences, and `sum`ming.

-Write down a plan before coding - like a kind of essay plans - what are the steps you need to take to solve the problem?
+Write down a plan before coding - like a kind of an essay plan - what are the steps you need to take to solve the problem?
 You can use `%` to write comments in matlab code

 ```matlab
 %% this is a comment (for humans, ignored by matlab)